 - Do you have problems with bear, raccoon or other critters, getting into your stuff?
 These dogs will usually keep them away.

 - Do you regularly lose cats to predators?
 Believe it or not, a LGD can be taught to protect cats!
 We taught our dogs to tolerate a cat after they had grown up without one around.
-At first they wanted to kill it, but in the end they came to treat the cat like a “little brother.”
+At first they wanted to kill it as they hadn’t dealt with a cat until full adulthood but in the end they came to treat the cat like a “little brother.”
 The cat is protected by the dogs.

 - Do you need a watch dog?
 There are other breeds which do great as watch dogs, yet LGDs can also serve in this manner.
-When I was growing up, my best friend had a Great Pyrenees.
-His folks got the dog to ride shotgun over him and his siblings.
+When I was growing up, my best friend had a Great Pyrenees and his folks got the dog to ride shotgun over him and his siblings.
 NO ONE would mess with those kids.
 They were protected by what appeared to be a polar bear.